This post may contain affiliate links. Please see my disclosure policy for details.

 Are you looking for more Tolkien locations in the Cotswolds & Oxfordshire?

-There are many places in The Cotswolds that fans and Tolkien societies alike feel inspired J. R. R. Tolkien’s Legendarium.
+There are many places in The Cotswolds that fans and Tolkien societies alike feel inspired by J. R. R. Tolkien’s Legendarium.

 If you haven’t visited already, head to Moreton-in-Marsh next where you can visit The Bell Inn pub.
 Many believe this was the inspiration for the Prancing Pony at Bree.
 Even if you didn’t want to go inside, you can see a blue plaque outside the front door!